-- our traits may not be successfully validated in the target crops; - our traits may not achieve our targeted yield improvements; - we may not be able to secure sufficient funding to progress our traits through development and commercial validation;

-- our traits may not have the desired effect sought by future collaborators for the relevant crops; - development and validation of traits, particularly during field trials, may be adversely affected by environmental or other circumstances beyond our control; - we or our future collaborators may be unable to obtain the requisite regulatory approvals for the seeds containing our traits; - competitors may launch competing or more effective seed traits or seeds; - a market may not exist for seeds containing our traits or such seeds may not be commercially successful; - future collaborators may be unable to fully develop and commercialize products containing our seed traits or may decide, for whatever reason, not to commercialize such products; and - · we may be unable to patent our traits in the necessary jurisdictions.
+- our traits may not be successfully validated in the target crops; - our traits may not achieve our targeted yield improvements; - we may not be able to secure sufficient funding to progress our traits through development and commercial validation; - our traits may not have the desired effects sought by future collaborators for the relevant crops; - development and validation of traits, particularly during field trials, may be adversely affected by environmental or other circumstances beyond our control; - we or our future collaborators may be unable to obtain the requisite regulatory approvals for the seeds containing our traits, to the extent regulatory approvals are required; - competitors may launch competing or more effective seed traits or seeds; - a market may not exist for seeds containing our traits or such seeds may not be commercially successful; - future collaborators may be unable to fully develop and commercialize products containing our seed traits or may decide, for whatever reason, not to commercialize such products; - we may be unable to patent our traits in the necessary jurisdictions; and - our efforts to develop niche crop products based on our Camelina platform, including specialty oils and PHB biomaterials are in the early stages and may not be successful.

 If any of these things were to occur, it could have a material adverse effect on our business and our results of operations.
-Research and development in the crop science industry is expensive and prolonged, and entails considerable uncertainty.
-Because of the stringent product performance and safety criteria applied in development of crop science products, products currently under development may neither survive the development process nor ultimately receive the requisite regulatory approvals needed to market such products.
+Research and development in the crop science industry is expensive and prolonged and entails considerable uncertainty.
+Because of the stringent product performance and safety criteria applied in development of crop science products, products currently under development may neither survive the development process nor ultimately receive any requisite regulatory approvals that may be needed to market such products.
 Even when such approvals are obtained, there can be no assurance that a new product will be commercially successful.
 In addition, research undertaken by competitors may lead to the launch of competing or improved products, which may affect sales of any products that we are able to develop.

-Even if we or our collaborators are successful in developing commercial products that incorporate our traits, such products may not achieve commercial success.
+Even if we or our future collaborators are successful in developing commercial products that incorporate our traits, such products may not achieve commercial success.

-Our strategy depends upon our or our collaborators' ability to incorporate our traits into a wide range of crops in significant markets and geographies.
-Even if we or our collaborators are able to develop commercial products that incorporate our traits, any such products may not achieve commercial success for one or more of the following reasons, among others:
+Our strategy depends upon our or our future collaborators' ability to incorporate our traits into a wide range of crops in significant markets and geographies.
+Even if we or our future collaborators are able to develop commercial products that incorporate our traits, any such products may not achieve commercial success for one or more of the following reasons, among others:

-- products may fail to be effective in particular crops, geographies, or circumstances, limiting their commercialization potential; - · our competitors may launch competing or more effective traits or products; - significant fluctuations in market prices for agricultural inputs and crops could have an adverse effect on the value of our traits; - farmers are generally cautious in their adoption of new products and technologies, with conservative initial purchases and proof of product required prior to widespread deployment, and accordingly, it may take several growing seasons for farmers to adopt our or our collaborators' products on a large scale; and - we may not be able to produce high-quality seeds in sufficient amounts to meet demand.
+- · products may fail to be effective in particular crops, geographies, or circumstances, limiting their commercialization potential; - · our competitors, or competitors of our collaborators, may launch competing or more effective traits or products; - · significant fluctuations in market prices for agricultural inputs and crops could have an adverse effect on the value of our traits; - farmers are generally cautious in their adoption of new products and technologies, with conservative initial purchases and proof of product required prior to widespread deployment, and accordingly, it may take several growing seasons for farmers to adopt our or our collaborators' products on a large scale; - we may not be able to produce high-quality seeds in sufficient amounts to meet demand; and - we may not be able to secure the financial or other resources needed to achieve commercial success.